RaymondSoun/millenium-falcon-challenge-front/README.md

 *In this tutorial, we will suppose that node 16 or above is installed on your machine, if not follow the links below:*
 *https://nodejs.org/en/download/*

+*We will also suppose that you installed the backend project and the server is running, if not please refer to [this tutorial](https://github.com/RaymondSoun/millenium-falcon-challenge)*

 # Installing the package
 ## Install with docker
 Run the following commands to install the frontend project with Docker: